How long does it take to save a deposit?

 The squeeze on wages and low interest rates makes it more difficult to raise the money than a decade ago.

-The Nationwide, which calculated that house prices rose by 2.6% in 2017, analysed its mortgage data for the cost of the typical first-time buyer's house purchase in each region, and from this derived how much a 20% deposit would be.
+The Nationwide, which calculated that house prices rose by 2.6% in 2017, analysed its mortgage data for the cost of the typical first-time buyer's house purchase in each region, based on four times a buyer's income, and from this derived how much a 20% deposit would be.

 The £80,000-plus cost in London is about £30,000 higher than a decade ago.